 Buncombe County intends to construct and operate a combined leachate recirculation and gas recovery system in prototype Cells 4 and 5 for which construction began in August, 2000.
-Cells 4 and 5 will be constructed with the same alternative liner system as was installed in Cell 3.
+Cells 4 and 5 would be constructed with the same alternative liner system as was installed in Cell 3.
 If operation of these prototype cells is successful, Buncombe County will construct the remaining Cells 6-10 with the same alternative liner system and combined leachate recirculation and gas recovery system.
-Recirculation of leachate would not be permitted under the current federal regulations using the alternative liner by Buncombe County.
-Buncombe will begin recirculation of leachate in Cell 3 when this rule is finalized.
+Buncombe also intends to begin recirculation of leachate in Cell 3 if the proposed rule is finalized.
+Recirculation of leachate would not be permitted under the current federal regulations using the alternative liner proposed by Buncombe County.